PaulNonatomic/CodingStandards/README.md

 }
 ```

-**Benefits of this approach:**
+**Why this approach has stuck with me:**
-- **Explicit contracts** - Interfaces show exact dependencies
+- **Explicit contracts** - I can see exactly what each system depends on
-- **IDE navigation** - "Find References" and "Go to Implementation" work
+- **IDE navigation works** - Ctrl+Click actually takes me somewhere useful
-- **Compile-time safety** - Interface changes break at compile time, not runtime
+- **Compile-time safety** - I find out about breaking changes immediately, not at runtime
-- **Clear boundaries** - When you need 5+ dependencies, it's obvious you need refactoring
+- **Natural refactoring signals** - When a class needs 5+ interfaces, it's screaming "I'm doing too much!"

+The last point has been particularly valuable.
+With messaging systems, you could subscribe to 20 different messages and it would look fine.
+With explicit interface dependencies, the constructor or Start method becomes a monster, and that discomfort drives better design.

-#### Dedicated Intermediaries Pattern
+#### The Dedicated Intermediary Pattern (My Favorite Discovery)

-When multiple systems need coordination, create an explicit intermediary:
+This pattern emerged naturally once I stopped fighting the "too many dependencies" signal.
+Instead of having systems talk to each other through messages or complex dependency chains, I now create explicit coordinators:

 ```csharp
 // Instead of messaging between UI, Audio, VFX, and GamePlay...